senducusin/map-app/README.md

 ## Features

 - Show the user's location
+- Center the map view to the user's location
 - Find a landmark thru the search bar
 - Create a path to the destination landmark by selecting the landmark during search
+- Zoom to destination's region
 - Refering the destination to Maps

 ---